 The results of your EMS audits should be linked to the corrective action system.
 While they can be time-consuming, EMS audits are critical to EMS effectiveness.
-Systematic identification and reporting of EMS deficiencies to management provides a great opportunity to:
+Systematic identification and reporting of EMS deficiencies to management provide a great opportunity to:

 - maintain management focus on the environment,

 - ensure its cost-effectiveness.

 The two methodologies for conducting audit are Compliance auditing and Performance Auditing.
 Compliance auditing is more of the style of ‘traditional’ auditing, i.e. ensuring that procedures are being followed in order to comply with the requirements of ISO 14001.
 This type of audit ensures that personnel is following procedures: i.e. taking measurements when and where they should; reviewing and updating the legislation register; generating the appropriate records, etc. Such auditing methodology will be second nature to an organization that already has a documented quality assurance system meeting the requirements of ISO 9001.
 It is important that the internal auditors can identify ‘environmental’ nonconformances during the audit.
 A compliance non-conformance is, for example, when a member of personnel neglects either due to an oversight to log onto a register the daily amounts of one waste stream going to landfill.
 The action is taken but not recorded.
 An environmental non-conformance could be a measurable target (such as the monthly figure for use of recycled paper not increasing as planned).
 If this has not been identified by operatives and management, for whatever reason, and corrective action not taken, then this may affect the objectives set.
 It may jeopardize a statement within the environmental policy and constitute a potential environmental non-compliance.